Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

           return embedding.tolist() if hasattr(embedding, "tolist") else list(embedding)
   ```

-  And we’d have a `get_sleep_model_service()` similar to `get_pat_service()` to manage a singleton.
+  And we'd have a `get_sleep_model_service()` similar to `get_pat_service()` to manage a singleton.

-* **Using the embedding:** We might append it to `results.sleep_features` (not ideal, since that’s a BaseModel for stats), or better, add `results.sleep_embedding: list[float]` in `AnalysisResults` (and in Firestore, analogous to `activity_embedding`).
+* **Using the embedding:** We might append it to `results.sleep_features` (not ideal, since that's a BaseModel for stats), or better, add `results.sleep_embedding: list[float]` in `AnalysisResults` (and in Firestore, analogous to `activity_embedding`).
 For fusion, we could treat it as a separate modality vector.
 This may require updating the fusion model to expect it or to handle a variable number of modality inputs.
 For simplicity, one might skip fusion and directly use the embedding in place of the 8-dim stats if the model is proven better.
 But often a combination of statistical and learned features can be beneficial.

 Given that this is optional, a simpler path is to document how it *could* be done and possibly leave hooks.
 The statistical SleepProcessor ensures we have baseline insights using well-understood measures, and the transformer model could add nuance (for instance, detecting an anomaly in sleep pattern that simple stats miss, or providing an overall sleep quality score learned from large datasets).